Speculation remains over setting of Da Vinci drawing

 Something that would perhaps explain Da Vinci’s trip to the waterfall is his interest in hydraulics.
 Having once declared, “water is the driving force of all nature”, he spent many years studying hydraulic solutions already attempted by previous engineers, as well as proposing new solutions.
 One of his major projects was an attempt to divert the Arno River to irrigate the valley around Florence.
 It began in 1503, only to be abandoned a short while later.

-Evidence also indicates he observed the flow patterns of a stream near his town, Vinci, as a child.
+There is also evidence to suggest he observed the flow patterns of a stream near his town, Vinci, as a child.

 Widely recognised as one of the greatest geniuses to have ever lived, it is perhaps no surprise that revelations about his works garner a great deal of media attention.
 Rome’s Museo Leonardo da Vinci in Piazza del Popolo receives thousands of tourists year upon year.
 The exhibition incorporates reproductions, not only of some of his most famous renaissance art in actual size, including St. John the Baptist and the Mona Lisa, but also of his anatomical sketches.
 It also includes life-size versions of the machines he invented, created by artisans.